-You have a moderate preference for kinesthetic learning.
-This means you are OK with learning through movement and physical activity.
-Your ability to learn new sports, trades and other physically involved activities is about the same as most of your peers.
-You can develop this ability further through practice.
+You have a low preference for kinesthetic learning.
+This means you usually do not like to learn through movement and physical activity.
+You may find it difficult to learn new sports, trades or other physically involved activities.
+However, you can develop this ability through practice.
 Use the recommendations below.